SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 23 December, 2022 at 15:33:15
+# Last Refreshed - 23 December, 2022 at 18:34:19
-The Latest Activity was a VirtualRide -
+The Latest Activity was a Ride -

-<b>Zwift - Pace Partner Ride: Volcano Flat in Watopia with Maria</b>
+<b>Afternoon Ride</b>

-which happened on 21 December, 2022 at 18:34:32
+which happened on 23 December, 2022 at 15:21:45

-Which is 0 years, 0 months, 1 days, 20 hours and 58 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 3 hours and 12 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/8275697484
+You can see it here https://www.strava.com/activities/8282966108

 ## Number of Rides
 How many rides have I done each year?